mandriva-management-console/mmc/doc/source/mmc/install.rst

    This schema must be included after the :file:`inetorgperson.schema` file.

-.. note:: **Debian Squeeze**
+.. note:: **Debian Squeeze and later**

-   Debian Squeeze's OpenLDAP uses its own database for storing its configuration.
+   Debian's OpenLDAP uses its own database for storing its configuration.
 So there is no more slapd.conf.
    You can use the mmc-add-schema script to load new schema in the OpenLDAP configuration database: